 Underwater Expedition to the Wreck of the Baron Gautsch near Rovinj

 Want something more exciting to explore than the Adriatic flora and fauna?
 How about a shipwreck?
 There are quite a few sunken boats and ships on the bottom of the Croatian Adriatic Sea and one of them is the steamer Baron Gautsch of the Austro-Hungarian Navy which sank due to a minefield during the First World War.
 A harrowing war created one of the most beautiful and interesting diving locations on the Adriatic.
-Please do take note that simple snorkeling equipment is not enough for this kind of adventure.
-However, it is a truly exciting experience where one discovers the secrets of bygone times.
+Please do take note that simple snorkeling gear is not enough for this kind of deep diving adventure.
+However, it is a truly exciting experience and a way where one discovers the secrets of bygone times.

 Immerse Yourself in the Underwater World of the Kvarner Bay